theprajapati7/Task-1-AI-ML-Inten-/README.md

 signup_date: Date when the customer signed up 🗓️

 Steps Completed ✅
-Exploring the Data 🔍:
+1-Exploring the Data 🔍:

-Loaded the dataset and explored its structure.
+a-Loaded the dataset and explored its structure.

-Checked for missing values and identified data types.
+b-Checked for missing values and identified data types.

-Handling Missing Values 💧:
+2-Handling Missing Values 💧:

-Imputed missing numerical values using mean/median.
+a-Imputed missing numerical values using mean/median.

-Filled missing categorical values using the mode (most frequent value).
+b-Filled missing categorical values using the mode (most frequent value).

-Encoding Categorical Features 🏷️:
+3-Encoding Categorical Features 🏷️:

-Converted categorical variables into numerical representations using Label Encoding for binary features and One-Hot Encoding for multi-class features.
+a-Converted categorical variables into numerical representations using Label Encoding for binary features and One-Hot Encoding for multi-class features.

-Normalization/Standardization 📏:
+4-Normalization/Standardization 📏:

-Applied Standardization (Z-score scaling) to numerical features to ensure all features are on the same scale.
+a-Applied Standardization (Z-score scaling) to numerical features to ensure all features are on the same scale.

-Outlier Detection & Removal 🚫:
+5-Outlier Detection & Removal 🚫:

-Visualized outliers using Boxplots.
+a-Visualized outliers using Boxplots.

-Removed outliers based on the Interquartile Range (IQR).
+b-Removed outliers based on the Interquartile Range (IQR).